Estimated Quote Costing Overview

 If your Branch's "Daily Hours Before Overtime" is set to 0 or 24, CenPoint calculates a day to be an 8-hour workday.
 Otherwise it honors your "Daily Hours Before Overtime" in the branch settings as the number of hours in a workday

-Estimated Travel Labor Rate on Portal
+Estimated Travel Labor Rate

 The hourly travel rate used will be calculated by looking at all field tickets within 30 days of the Quote date.
 However, this rate can vary based off of the cost approach.